szweibel/workshops/python.md

 ## List Indexing

-A useful property of a list is the list index.
+A useful property of a list is the list **index**.
 This allows you to pick out an item from within the list by a number starting from zero:

 For instance, add the following lines of code to the program below: